Pixel 6 and Pixel 6 Pro Info Roundup: Here’s everything we know about the Google flagship duo

 High refresh rate display

-For the last couple of flagship Pixel phones, Google has been kind of stuck at 90Hz refresh rate.
+For the last couple of flagship Pixel phones, Google has been kind of stuck at a 90Hz refresh rate.
 So it would be great to see the company make a jump to at least 120Hz.
-Pretty much all major flagship these days come with 120Hz displays, so it makes no sense for Google to provide anything lower.
-A higher refresh rate not only helps you while gaming, but it also affects how smooth a phone feels while in use.
+Pretty much all major flagships these days come with 120Hz displays, so it makes no sense for Google to provide anything lower.
+A higher refresh rate not only helps you while gaming, but also affects how smooth a phone feels while in use.

 No more hardware issues

 Pixel phones don’t have the best record when it comes to hardware and software issues.
 Every year, after the new Pixel phones are released, Google support forums are filled with consumers complaining about one thing or another.
-While software issues can be rectified by updates, hardware issues can cause unnecessary hassle to the users.
+While software issues can be rectified by updates, hardware issues can cause unnecessary hassle to users.
 Nobody likes to see their brand new phone having problems.
 So Google, let’s not repeat history this year.

-We’ve also shared some of the things that we would like to see in the Pixel 6 series.
 What are your expectations or wishes for the upcoming phones?
 What would you like to see?
 Let us know in the comments section.

 Featured Image: Google Pixel 5